RFP Assistant

 The RFP Assistant is designed to streamline the process of responding to Requests for Proposals (RFPs), security questionnaires, and other inquiries.
 You create assistants and configure their knowledge bases to answer questions.
 When uploading an RFP or similar file, you assign the relevant RFP assistant to identify questions and provide answers using data from the configured sources.
 When relevant answers are found, the assistant populates them for the appropriate questions.
 You can then download the completed file.

-Anyone in the workspace can create an RFP assistant and share it with other members or groups, ensuring everyone has the tools they need for efficient response management.
+Anyone in the workspace can create an RFP assistant and share it with other users or groups, ensuring everyone has the tools they need for efficient response management.

 Step 1 | Creating an RFP Assistant